benkeser/davidbphd_blog/20201229/organized_files.md

 rule for building the
     report.

     ## report                    : compiles the final report in output/report.html
-    report: R/report.Rmd \
+    report: code/report.Rmd \
       output/summ_stats.RData \
       figs/fig1.png figs/fig2.png
-        cd R && Rscript make_report.R
+        cd code && Rscript make_report.R

-We see that the `report` depends on the source file `R/report.Rmd` as well as some files in the `output` folder that have not yet been created.
+We see that the `report` depends on the source file `code/report.Rmd` as well as some files in the `output` folder that have not yet been created.
 Looking further down the `Makefile`, we see that these files have their own `make` rules.
 The rule to `make` the `report` itself,